 We all have them: Adorable flats or heels that almost but don’t quite fit, causing them to uncomfortably slip off your heel with each step.
 Sometimes the result of shopping a bit late in the day (when feet are fractionally larger) or sometimes the result of an against-better-judgment-impulse-buy, we all have a few pairs just a bit too big.

 In this tutorial, I’m going to show you two ORIGINAL ideas I use to adapt shoes with slipping heels into easy-to-wear flats (or heels) that stay on with each step!

-These two solutions popped up as I was on my 5-year quest to find the perfect pair of heels and learn to walk confidently in them.
-My quest took me through the nether regions of luxury-high-heel brands (and back, where after my 3rd pair of Cole Haan’s that didn’t make the cut I gave up on buying my way out of the problem), and deep into the world of burlesque where a “boy”lesque performer taught classes for those of us more in need of professional guidance to master the art of high heel wearing.
-Although you’d still be hard pressed to pry my Blundstone paddock boots from my cold dead fingers, I can boast that I learned to sashay, step, and strut in 5 inch heels and discovered two kickass heel-slipping hacks during the journey.
+These two solutions result from experiments as I was on my 5-year quest to find the perfect pair of heels and learn to walk confidently in them.
+My aventure took me through the surreal world of luxury-high-heel brands (and back, as after failing at several tries of several hundred dollar heels, I gave up on buying my way out of the problem), and into the world of burlesque, where a “boy”lesque performer taught classes for those of us more in need of professional guidance to master the art of high heel wearing.
+Although you’d still be hard-pressed to pry my Blundstone paddock boots from my cold dead fingers, I can boast that I learned to sashay, step, and strut in 5-inch heels and discovered two kickass anti-heel-slipping hacks during the journey.

-DIY: Prevent heel slipping with wool toe bumpers.
+2. DIY: Prevent heel slipping with wool toe bumpers.

 Lining a heel with silicone is both really simple, and takes a bit of finesse to get it to work.
 The problem is that silicone is formulated to be easy to clean up, and actually- straight out of the tube- resists adhering to leather or cloth on the inside of a shoe.